Nova Electric’s Rugged AC Power Sources are used in:

 Land Vehicles – US Armed Forces Land Vehicle projects which rely on Nova Electric hardware include WIN-T, AN/TMQ-52 MMS-P Profiler, AN/TPQ-36, THAAD AN/TPY2, Joint Services Light Nuclear, Biological, and Chemical Reconnaissance System, T3 HMMWV, TACPVCS Platform, Distributed Common Ground System, Patriot Config-3 Missile Defense Platform, and many more.

-Land-Based Systems – US Armed Forces stationary land-based projects which rely on Nova Electric hardware include Agile Rapid Global Combat Support, Ballistic Missile Defense Systems, Automatic Dependent Surveillance Broadcast systems, Combat Electromagnetic Environment Simulator, the DOD’s Joint Material Decontamination System, Raytheon’s Joint Precision Approach & Landing Systems, Multi-Spectral Targeting Systems, and Digital Airport Surveillance Radar Systems, the Three-Dimensional Expeditionary Long-Range Radar, and the USAF F16 Improved Avionics Intermediate Shop tester.
+Land-Based Systems – US Armed Forces stationary land-based projects which rely on Nova Electric hardware include Agile Rapid Global Combat Support, Ballistic Missile Defense Systems, Automatic Dependent Surveillance Broadcast systems, Combat Electromagnetic Environment Simulator, the DOD’s Joint Material Decontamination System, Raytheon’s Joint Precision Approach & Landing Systems, Multi-Spectral Targeting Systems, and Digital Airport Surveillance Radar Systems, the Three-Dimensional Expeditionary Long-Range Radar, the CHS-5 Program, and the USAF F16 Improved Avionics Intermediate Shop tester.

 The above is only a very short list of the references available.
 Please contact us for more references which are available upon request.